 What materials and tools do I need?

 A detailed materials list is provided with each lesson to ensure you’re fully prepared.
-Key items include "casting porcelain" (porcelain for slipcasting in plaster mold) & "plastic porcelain" (porcelain for throwing and hand building), egg cartons, a plaster slab, and some basic ceramic tools.
+Key items include "casting porcelain" (porcelain for slipcasting in plaster mold) & "plastic porcelain" (porcelain for throwing and hand building), egg cartons, a large (+/-A3) plaster slab, plaster bowl-shaped mold and some basic ceramic tools.

 Can I access the lessons anytime?